 The fees of the Branch are the sole province of the Board NOT the membership.
 Should the members seek to interfere or assume responsibility for the setting of fees and/or budgets they risk potential liability.

-The annual membership subscription (if any) and fees payable by Members to the Branch, the time for and manner of payment shall be as determined by the Board from time to time.
+The annual membership subscription (if any) and any other fees or levies payable by Members to the Branch, the time for and manner of payment shall be as determined by the Board from time to time.

 APPLICATION